Khayel/SpotifyStats/README.md

 # Spotify Flask

 Demo here - http://spotifystats-flask.herokuapp.com/

-Web Application that allows users to sign in with their Spotify API and view top tracks and artists.
+Flask Web app that allows users to sign in with their Spotify Account and view their top tracks and artists.

 Features
 - View Top tracks and Artists in Spotify.